airplanemodes/airdocs-python/built-in-functions/tuple.md

 Note that it is actually the comma which makes a tuple, not the parentheses.
 The parentheses are optional, except in the empty tuple case, or when they are needed to avoid syntactic ambiguity.
 For example, f(a, b, c) is a function call with three arguments, while f((a, b, c)) is a function call with a 3-tuple as the sole argument.

-Tuples implement all of the common sequence operations.

 ### Syntax
 ```python
 tuple()